-Because respiratory therapists are so in demand, there are opportunities for graduates to work in a number of different areas, including:
+Respiratory therapists work in a number of different areas, including:

 - Draw and analyze blood samples to determine the levels of oxygen and carbon dioxide and other gases in order to assess the best course of treatment for a patient